 Under The Connector

 When I lived in Charleston, South Carolina I became aware of a highway bridge that connects marshy island communities and their beaches to the mainland peninsula of Charleston, the city.
 This Connector, as it called, is a monumental path lifted high above the marsh and the sea.
 It is a clean cement arc while underneath lies something else entirely.
 To get underneath one must ride a bicycle up to a section where one ramp passes under another.
 Here you can hop over the side onto a cement platform and begin to explore.
 Underneath is pluff mud – decaying plant matter with the signature funky, low tide smell of the Lowcountry.
 There are wild fox, crabs, abandoned sailboats, homeless encampments, and other mucky treasures.
 I photographed under The Connector for three years.
-For me, this space seemed like the perfect metaphor for man literally placing himself above nature.
-It was also a place for me to work out some internal struggles in my personal life.
-The full-figurative images of me were made in collaboration with Leslie McKellar.
+During this time I was going through the end of my most significant relationship to date.
+This nether-space was a place for me to do some kind of shadow work--to look at the places in me that were wounded and needed healing.
+Looking at our current world, I believe what has been missing is men doing this shadow work rather than choosing violence and putting all of humanity at risk.
+The full-figurative images of me were made in collaboration with photographer and friend, Leslie McKellar.